A Full Guide to Travel Cameron Highlands, Malaysia

 As well as my love for Dalat, all the cold-weather-destinations are always attractive to me.
-With a featured weather of a highland, Cameron Highlands focus primarily on agriculture.
+With a featured weather of a highland, Cameron Highlands focuses primarily on agriculture.
 Going to the area, it’s not hard to find the broad and green tea plantations, the glasshouses with many kinds of flowers, and the special environment of a highland, quiet and peaceful!

-.. so When is The Best Time to Go to Cameron Highlands?
+When is The Best Time to Go to Cameron Highlands?

 How to Go to Cameron Highlands?

-At anywhere to the world, the simplest way is taking a flight from your destination to IPOH (IPH), or Sultan Azlan Shah Airport, then getting a taxi to directly go to Cameron Highlands.
+Anywhere in the world, the simplest way is taking a flight from your destination to IPOH (IPH), or Sultan Azlan Shah Airport, then getting a taxi to directly go to Cameron Highlands.
 The taxi may cost around $35-$45 USD for nearly 90km.

 Moving Around the Destinations

 I actually intended to move to the attraction part.
 However, I just realized that this part should be written first.